dataloop-ai/dtlpy-documentation/resources/dtljs/classes/Annotations.md

     type: "class",
     itemId: "itemId-123",
     label: "Person",
-    description: "This is a person classification,
+    description: "This is a person classification"
 })
 ```